vishalwani/target.en/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-lift-and-confidence.md

 ## How does A4T handle confidence calculations? {#section_66115EAF1BA34F7A8FCED7B08DA4F99C}

 A4T uses non-binary metric calculations with the sum of square data.
 The variance is calculated using the sum of squares data.
 Extreme orders are not taken into account.

-Any Analytics segment can be applied to the report.
-That is how you can get the "extreme order" among other segment options.
-A metric could also be built to limit things like how many times a visitor converted.
+Additionally, the confidence calculation does not apply a Bonferroni correction for multiple offers.

 ## Do lift and confidence work in Ad Hoc and Report Builder?
 If it's not native, can I do it in there myself? {#section_D8BB69AE700B4C5CB5FD28DB51F9A4E9}